obsidiansystems/ledger-app-tezos/README.md

 The sign operation is for signing block headers and endorsements.

-Block headers must have monotonically strictly increasing levels; that is, each block must have a higher level than all previous blocks signed with the Ledger.
+Block headers must have monotonically strictly increasing levels; that is, each block must have a higher level than all previous blocks signed with the Ledger device.
 This is intended to prevent double baking at the Ledger level, as a security measure against potential vulnerabilities where the computer might be tricked into double baking.
-This feature will hopefully be a redundant precaution, but it's implemented at the Ledger level because the point of the Ledger is to not trust the computer.
-The current High Water Mark (HWM) -- the highest level to have been baked so far -- is displayed on the Ledger screen, and is also persisted between runs of the device.
+This feature will hopefully be a redundant precaution, but it's implemented at the Ledger level because the point of the Ledger Nano S is to not trust the computer.
+The current High Water Mark (HWM) -- the highest level to have been baked so far -- is displayed on the Ledger device screen, and is also persisted between runs of the device.

-The sign operation will be sent to the Ledger by the baking daemon when configured to bake with a Ledger key.
+The sign operation will be sent to the Ledger device by the baking daemon when configured to bake with a Ledger key.
 The Ledger uses the first byte of the information to be signed -- the magic number -- to tell whether it is a block header (which is verified with the High Water Mark), an endorsement (which is